Social Media Fails Restaurants Regret

 When an Asian fusion restaurant in Cleveland received a one-star Yelp review from a customer who had legitimate complaints in September, owner Bac Nguyen tracked him down on Facebook and flew off the handle, insulting the customer (he called him “ugly and physically weak”) as well as his girlfriend, and telling him to never return.
 The back-and-forth continued for some time, getting progressively more heated.
 The conversation went viral, and now there are petitions to boycott the restaurant going around.

 In February 2013, a waitress at a St. Louis Applebee’s, Chelsea Welch, posted a photo of a receipt to Reddit.
 The customer, a pastor, didn’t leave a tip for a fellow employee, writing “I give God 10%, why do you get 18?” on the receipt.
 Welch was immediately fired for violating a customer’s privacy.
 Within hours the firing, a barrage of negative comments hit Applebee’s Facebook page and Twitter, causing a nightmare for the company, and they didn’t exactly handle it with aplomb.
-They disabled the comments on their Facebook page and posted a note to it saying simply that they “wish this situation hadn’t happened,” and more than 20,000 responded, very few favorably.
+They disabled the comments on their Facebook page and posted a note to it saying simply that they “wish this situation hadn’t happened,” and more than 20,000 responded, most not favorably.
 Applebee’s should have known that the firing would lead to a social media nightmare.